All Collections

 Any other IP address will fail.

-The -all at the end simply means that all servers that aren’t listed in the SPF record are not authorized to send email from the domain.
-You can read more about SPF syntax here.
+The -all column refers to the servers that arenā€™t listed in the SPF record and cannot send emails from your domain.
+You may read more about SPF syntax here.

-• DKIM
+DKIM

-Domain Keys Identified Mail (DKIM) is a secure, encrypted digital signature added to the header of your messages, it allows the receiver to verify that your domain is actually authorized.
-The signatures are not visible to users as the validation is done at the server level.
+Domain Keys Identified Mail (DKIM) is a secure, encrypted digital signature added to the header of your emails.
+It helps the receiver verify that your domain is authorized.
+The signatures are not visible to users as it is done at the server level.
+Here is how you can create a DKIM record:

-2. Create the DKIM public/private keys and the policy record.
-The ‘public’ key will be used in your public-facing DNS TXT record along with what’s called a policy record.
+The ā€˜publicā€™ key will be used in your public-facing DNS TXT record with a policy record.
 You can use SocketLabs or EasyDMARC tools to generate private keys.
 Just specify your domain name and the selector being used.

 DKIM format: v=DKIM1; p=yourPublicKey